-The Plan must meet a number of Basic Conditions and other statutory requirements set out in Paragraph 8 of Schedule 4B of the Town and Country Planning Act 1990 (as amended).
+2.0.6 The Plan needed to meet a number of Basic Conditions and other statutory requirements set out in Paragraph 8 of Schedule 4B of the Town and Country Planning Act 1990 (as amended).
 A Basic Conditions Statement accompanies this Plan outlining how it meets these requirements.

-The basic conditions that the Plan must meet are that it:
+The basic conditions that the Plan needed to meet are that it: